-Accumulated plan benefits include benefits expected to be paid to (a) retired or terminated employees or their beneficiaries and (b) beneficiaries of employees who have died.
-The accumulated plan benefits as of December 31, 2012 and 2011 are based on census data as of those dates.
+Accumulated plan benefits include benefits expected to be paid to (a) retired or terminated employees or their beneficiaries, (b) beneficiaries of employees who have died, and (c) present employees or their beneficiaries.
+The accumulated plan benefits as of December 31, 2012 and 2011 are based on census data as of those respective dates.
 Benefits payable upon retirement, death, disability or withdrawal are included to the extent they are deemed attributable to employee service rendered to the valuation date.